naveen42266/naveen42266/README.md

 ## 💫 About Me :
-Hello 👋, I'm Naveen from India. 👀I’m interested in Web Development(front-end).
-I’m currently learning JavaScript.
-And I am completed Bachelor of Engineering (BE) in Department of Computer Science and Engineering (CSE) with 7.67*(till 6th semester) CGPA (now currently 7th semester) .
-Iam currently looking for job.
-I have good experience to create build web and app development.I'd like to discuss about idea and build modern and creative website.
+Hello 👋, I'm Naveen from Erode.
+I have completed my Bachelor of Engineering (BE) in the Department of Computer Science and Engineering (CSE) with a current CGPA of 7.67 (till the 6th semester, and currently in the 7th semester).I am a dynamic Full Stack Developer with specialized skills in React and practical application of Next.js.
+I have a proven track record of success in developing scalable and responsive web applications.
+I am excited about contributing to a forward-thinking team, utilizing state-of-the-art technologies to optimize efficiency and deliver exceptional user experiences.
+As a diligent and committed professional, I am seeking a responsible position to further enhance my practical experience.
 Also,I like to watch or play cricket, drawing , gardening and listening music.

 ## 🌐 Socials: